 Mevalonate kinase deficiency (MVK), formerly called hyperimmunoglobulin D Syndrome (HIDS) is a genetic syndrome that results in episodes of high fever with skin rash, swollen lymph nodes in the neck, mouth sores, abdominal pain, vomiting, diarrhea and joint pain with swelling.
-Most patients have high amounts of proteins called immunoglobulins (especially D), which normally are used by the immune system to fight infections.
+Most patients have high amounts of proteins called immunoglobulins (especially D and A), which normally are used by the immune system to fight infections.
 The most severe form of this disease starts at birth and is called mevalonic aciduria.
 These patients also have severe neurologic (nervous system) disease and poor growth.

 Fevers are the main symptom, usually lasting 3-7 days, and may recur every 2-12 weeks.
 The episodes begin suddenly, often with shaking chills.
 Headache, abdominal pain, loss of appetite and flu-like symptoms are common.
 Most patients experience nausea, vomiting or diarrhea.
 Skin rashes on all parts of the body—Including the hands and feet and painful sores in the mouth – may occur.
 One of the most striking features is swelling of the lymph nodes in the neck or other parts of the body.
 Patients may develop joint and muscle pain as well as joint swelling in small and large joints.
 Childhood vaccines are a common trigger of episodes in these patients.

 Mevalonate Kinase Deficiency/ Hyperimmunoglobulin D Syndrome (MKD/HIDS) is a genetic disease.
 The gene defect results in abnormalities in a protein called mevalonate kinase (MVK).
 MVK is a protein that facilitates a chemical reaction in the body (an enzyme) involved in the process of making cholesterol.
-Thus Mevalonate Kinase Deficiency may be considered a “metabolic” disease.
+Thus, Mevalonate Kinase Deficiency may be considered a “metabolic” disease.

 MKD/HIDS is inherited in an autosomal recessive manner, meaning that the child receives two mutated genes, one from the mother and the other from the father.
 The parents are then called carriers, and may not be ill at all.
 Often, someone in the extended family has the disease.
 If one child has the disease and the parents are carriers, there is a 25 percent chance another child will get MKD/ HIDS.

-Updated May 2015.
-Written by Philip Hashkes, MD, MSc, Shaare Zedek Medical Center and the Hebrew University, Jerusalem, and reviewed by the American College of Rheumatology Committee on Communications and Marketing.
+Updated December 2021 by the American College of Rheumatology Committee on Communications and Marketing.